 This configuration is followed in the carrier-based method.
 Moreover:

 - Because physical movement consumes a large amount of energy, the algorithm is expected to yield a minimal number of robot moves. - To save bandwidth and energy, communication is reduced.
-Thus localized solutions are seeked, relying only on some available local knowledge, without resorting to global network information. - The algorithm should guarantee full coverage, terminate, and remain efficient in robot movement.

-possible students' lesson
+Thus localized solutions are seeked, relying only on some available local knowledge, without resorting to global network information. - possible students' lesson either centralized (or global)